 3.35.055 Review of Grant Proposals

-1. The City recognizes thirteen Neighborhood District Councils, which are composed of representatives of community councils, neighborhood business districts and other community-based organizations that represent people or businesses with an interest in the neighborhood districts shown on Map 1 of Section 3.35.055.
-Each Neighborhood District Council shall be an independent organization with no official ties to the City of Seattle, except as described in this Section 3.35.055.
+1. The City recognizes as City advisory bodies thirteen Neighborhood District Councils, which are composed of representatives of community councils, neighborhood business organizations and other community-based organizations that represent people or businesses with an interest in the neighborhood districts shown on Map 1 of Section 3.35.055.

 Map 1 for Section 3.05.055

 2. Before the Community Involvement Commission reviews community grant proposals, as described in Section 3.62.040 A.2., the Department of Neighborhoods shall consult with Neighborhood District Councils on proposals for Neighborhood Matching Fund grants over $25,000.
 The Department shall ask existing and active Neighborhood District Councils to rate and rank eligible applications for grants that fall within their district.
-The Department shall include these ratings and rankings with any legislation submitted to the City Council and shall consider them in making any recommendations for the grants.
+The Department shall include these ratings and rankings with any recommendations submitted to the Mayor and City Council and shall consider them in making any recommendations for the grants.
 The Department shall support the Neighborhood District Councils in their review of the grant proposals.

 Section 45.
 A new Chapter 3.62 is added to the Seattle Municipal Code as follows: